thomas-keller/thomas-keller.github.io/_posts/articles/2016-11-14-post-election-hedonometer-selfcare.md

 ![image](http://thomas-keller.github.io/images/tek_hedonometer_2016.png)

 As you can see, there has been a gradual, slight decline in positivity at the beginning of the year towards some kind of middle ground of ~0.7 around May with some bumps (conferences) in the summer, with an increase in September and then a sharper decrease in November.
 I won't overanalyze myself, but that fits with about how my year has gone.
 I've been trying to figure out where I want to go after I finished my postdoc last December, and have yet to have a permanent full time job lined up.
-For awhile I thought I'd go into the private sector but that seems like that might not be the best fit for me, so in September I was fortunate enough to have the oportunity to come back up to Atlanta to work with my advisor Dr. Yi to do some machine learning on some biological datasets (hopefully an upcoming post; I need to get back to blogging).
+For awhile I thought I'd go into the private sector but that seems like that might not be the best fit for me, so in September I was fortunate enough to have the opportunity to come back up to Atlanta to work with my advisor Dr. Yi to do some machine learning on some biological datasets (hopefully an upcoming post; I need to get back to blogging).
 That matches with the uptick in mood, it was really nice to be back in an office environment after applying for a bunch of jobs without luck (I suppose I was too restrictive in trying to stay near parents in Tampa).

 # The Election Event